PurpurMC/PurpurDocs/mkdocs/Configuration.md

 * ##### glow_berries
     * ###### eat-glow-duration
         - **default**: 0
-        - **description**: Amount of seconds the player will glow after eating a glow berry.
-Set to 0 to disable.
+        - **description**: Amount of ticks the player will glow after eating a glow berry.
+Set to 0 to disable
 * ##### ender-pearl
     * ###### damage
         - **default**: 5